rajaneesh80/Issue-Tracker-web-app/README.md

 <h2> Acknowledgements </h2>

-Plus I have used lots other online avilable Django courses on YouTube and online blogs for various Django topics such as AWS S3 integration etc,

 The Accounts, Cart and Checkout apps are based upon the sample apps from the User Authentication and Authorisation and Ecommerce mini project components of the Full Stack Frameworks with Django module.

+Plus I have used lots other online avilable Django courses on YouTube and online blogs for various Django topics such as Databse design, AWS S3 integration etc,

 <hr>